alexroode/home-express/src/music/pieces/kinetics.md

 To my amazement, the panel of adjudicators—which included Mr. Ticheli himself—selected *Kinetics* as the first prize winner of the competition, a storybook fortune for a piece written as a tribute to the band repertoire at large.

-*Kinetics* will be premiered at the Midwest Clinic in Chicago in December 2021.